-There are a number of use cases that a mature cyber threat intelligence program is typically able to support with an organization—some examples being security strategy, network defense, incident response, vulnerability management, and insider threat.
-I wanted to introduce you to a new use case: using cyber threat intelligence to validate your security controls.
+There are a number of use cases that a mature cyber threat intelligence program is typically able to support with an organization — some examples being security validation and strategy, network defense, incident response, vulnerability management, and insider threat.
+I wanted to introduce you to a relatively new use case: using cyber threat intelligence to validate your security controls.

 The need to validate your security controls is similar to the need for the testing of any developed software—not 100% necessary, but you live dangerously if you don’t do it.
 Validating the security controls you’ve deployed will enable you to identify misconfigurations and optimize your security stack to reach a higher level of assurance.